FAIRERdata/maDMP-Generation-Form/README.md

 ## Update Form Intro Part
 The part above the form is the intro part.
 It is fetched and generated dynamically.
 To modify the intro part, you should modify the [intro.html](https://github.com/FAIRERdata/maDMP-Generation-Form/blob/master/public/intro.html) file.

 ## Author Statement
 To view the author statement, click on the "Author Statement" link in the application.
 This will open a modal with detailed information about the authors.

+## Update From Author Statement
+The author statement is also fetched and generated dynamically.
+To change it, you only need to modify the [modalContent.html](https://github.com/FAIRERdata/maDMP-Generation-Form/blob/master/public/modalContent.html) file.